BryceP-44/N-body/README.md

 # Silverbox
 N-body simulation with gravity, collisions, conservation of momentum, and optional friction on collisions.
+Additional physics can be added later.
 The turtle library is used for graphics.
 The next version will be vectorized and probably use blender.

 This can also be used in higher dimensions for an artificial intelligence.